Computers and Textbooks

 Los Altos High School AVID students with their computers

-We upgraded six donated laptops for students at Los Altos High School who were in Advancement Via Individual Determination (AVID).
+We donated six laptops for students at Los Altos High School who were in Advancement Via Individual Determination (AVID).
 This is a global nonprofit organization that is dedicated to closing the achievement gap by preparing all students for college and other postsecondary opportunities.
 Today, AVID impacts more than 800,000 students in 44 states and 16 other countries/territories.

 In several of the school programs we fund, AVID students are near-peer mentors to high risk younger middle school students.